entaseteam/plugin.wp/README.md

 Official repository.

 ## How it works
 This plugin creates two post types - ``Production`` and ``Event``.
 Both are imported & synced from Entase.
-You can however add an additional custom functionality by hooking to the wordpress hooks as usual.
+You can however add an additional custom functionality by attaching to the wordpress hooks as usual.
 The plugin functionality should not conflict with any existing post types named ``Production`` and/or ``Event``.
 However some integrations might have unexpected result.

 This plugin is integrated with Elementor, but it is **NOT REQUIRED**.
 It also works as a standalone solution with shortcodes.
 <br><br>